 She was mourning -

-domestic violence and abandonment deep enough to realize she'd never be Barbie and all that childhood play pretending to have a plastic life was a complete waste of time and imagination.
+she'd never be Barbie and all that childhood play pretending to have a plastic life was a complete waste of time and imagination.
+Her soul craved more.

 She'd have to improvise next steps, throw caution to the wind.
 Go bold or go home which wasn't an option.
 Mother had said, "You're on your own."